Can Dogs Burp?

 The common causes of excessive burping can include aerophagia (swallowing air), stress, poor diet, obesity, allergens, stress-related conditions such as IBS, infections, parasites, or some more severe conditions such as canine bloat or certain cancers.

-You can help your dog by providing them with a good diet, natural or supplemented probiotics, and stress relief.
+Dog owners can help their dogs by providing them with a good diet, natural or supplemented probiotics, and stress relief.

 Stress relief is not always an easy thing to provide, but providing your dog with a comfortable sweater has been shown to reduce anxiety levels in many dogs…and they can look great doing it.